Additional Scholarship Resources

 FinAid.org offers students a one-stop shop for information on all types of financial aid and financial aid resources.

 HonestProductReviews.com is a website dedicated to create honest product reviews, free of all the fake spam on the internet.
 It's a goal they strive for using Honest and Technology.
-They have put together a research guide for students searching for scholarships, Best Scholarship Search Platforms, that was last updated October 2018.
+They have put together a research guide for students searching for scholarships, Best Scholarship Search Platforms.

 College Board is a non-profit organization that develops and administers standardized tests and provides resources such as college planning, recruitment and admissions, financial aid, and retention to both students and their families as well as colleges and universities.
 Their scholarship database is called "Big Future."